Two Dimensional Core-Collapse Supernova Explosions Aided by General Relativity with Multidimensional Neutrino Transport: Discussion

 \subsection{GR vs Newtonian Gravity}

 From the results presented in the last section, it is clear that the approximation of Newtonian gravity gives less favorable conditions for a successful core-collapse supernova explosion than the more realistic GR treatment.
-Even though we do not include fully GR gravity and hydrodynamics, the test results of \sref{sec:s15WW95}, and the comparisons to the previous work of \cite{liebendoerfer:05,marek:06} convince us that using an effective GR potential allows us to capture the important aspects of GR for modeling core-collapse supernovae.
-Most importantly, the 1D results of \sref{sec:s15WW95} show that GR gravity leads to higher neutrino luminosities, and higher root mean squared energies which directly follow from a more compact protoneutron star structure.
+Even though we do not include full GR gravity and hydrodynamics, the test results of \sref{sec:s15WW95}, and the comparisons to the previous work of \cite{liebendoerfer:05,marek:06,oconnor:15a} convince us that using an effective GR potential allows us to capture the important aspects of GR for modeling core-collapse supernovae.
+Most importantly, the 1D results of \sref{sec:s15WW95} show that GR gravity leads to higher neutrino luminosities, and higher root mean squared energies which directly follow from a more compact PNS structure.
 The neutrino mechanism relies on the capture of neutrinos emitted from the cooling region into the gain region.
 This capture is greater with higher luminosities, and more efficient with higher neutrino energies.
 However, in 1D, the added benefits of GR do not lead to successful explosions as has been previously demonstrated \citep{liebendoerfer:01b}.
 This trend of increased heating and higher heating efficiencies carries over to 2D, which we demonstrate in \fref{fig:GREPvsNW_2D}.
-In this figure, we show the net heating rate in the gain region (top) as well as the heating efficiency (middle; \eref{eq:etaheat}), for the four WH07 models and the s15WW95\_LS180 model using the GR effective potential gravity (solid lines) and Newtonian gravity (dashed lines).
-In all models, both the heating rate and the heating efficiency are larger in the simulations using the GR effective potential, by $\sim$20-30\% between 100\,ms and 200\,ms after bounce.
-Furthermore, the appearance of the gain region occurs sooner for the GREP models by $\sim$20\,ms. The increased heating in the 2D simulations using GR gravity is enough to drive an explosion in three of the five models simulated.
-These three GR models have the highest net heating rate and the highest heating efficiency of all 10 Newtonian and GR models simulated.
+In this figure, we show the net heating rate in the gain region (top), the heating efficiency (middle; \eref{eq:etaheat}), and the non-radial kinetic energy in the gain region (bottom) for the four WH07 models using the GR effective potential gravity (solid lines) and Newtonian gravity (dashed lines).
+In all models, both the heating rate and the heating efficiency are larger in the simulations using the GR effective potential, by up to $\sim$20-30\% between 100\,ms and 200\,ms after bounce.
+Furthermore, the appearance of the gain region occurs sooner for the GREP models by $\sim$20\,ms. We also generally see more non-radial kinetic energy in the gain region, which is a sign of stronger neutrino-driven convection.
+As a consequence of these improved neutrino heating conditions, we see earlier explosions in the GREP models s20 and s25 by $\sim$0.5\,s and an explosion in the GREP model s15 where the Newtonian model did not explode.